17 Best Stocks to Buy for the Joe Biden Presidency

 IEMG, which provides access to nearly 2,500 emerging-market stocks, charges 59 basis points less annually than EEM (a basis point is one one-hundredth of a percentage point).
 That's two basis points lower than when we first featured the fund here; iShares announced lower fees on IEMG and a few other ETFs in December.

 It was always messy and a little embarrassing.
 But the constant bickering between the Obama administration and the congressional Republicans throughout the 2010s wasn't all bad.
 The repeated government shutdowns kept spending in check to some extent and kept the budget deficit lower than it might have been.

-Gold likely will continue to rise no matter who wins in November.
+Gold's fortunes seemed promising enough regardless of November's winner.
 Investors are genuinely worried about the health of the dollar these days, and with legitimate reason.
-But under an unrestrained blue-wave scenario, you might see gold's ascent speed up.
+But under a largely unrestrained blue-wave scenario, gold's ascent could speed up.